ElementsProject/lightning/doc/lightning-fundchannel.7.md

 as the *outnum* indicating the output index which creates the channel, as well as the *channel\_id* of the newly created channel.
 On failure, an error is reported and the channel is not funded.

+If a `close_to` address was provided, will close to this address iff the `close_to` script is returned in the response.
+Otherwise, the peer does not support `option_upfront_shutdownscript`.

 The following error codes may occur:
 - -1: Catchall nonspecific error.